 During the 1950s, the US Postal Service actually considered using cruise missiles as a mail delivery system.
 There was one live fire test where they used a rocket to deliver 3,000 letters and they considered it a success.

-There have been recorded instances of riot police using their specially crafted riot shields as snow sleds.
+There have been recorded instances of riot police using their riot shields as snow sleds and tea trays.

 The da Vinci surgical system is a $2 million remotely-operated surgical robot.
 Johns Hopkins comp-sci student Carol Reiley used it to play Operation.

 In the Philippines' army, standard issue American KA-BAR fighting knives are demoted from utility knife to a mere eating utensil/extra knife.
 The reason?
 KA-BAR knives are too small for jungle use and Filipinos throughout centuries have been used to the idea that a knife ought to be the length of one's forearm and can cut (with a single blow) through bamboo, tree branches, spinal columns... in other words, a Machette to us is a fighting knife to them, and a fighting knife to us is an expensive table knife that has the added bonus of being fairly dangerous to a foe.

 Inverted with the Bolo Knife for the same reasons above - a large machette-like knife originally intended for bushwacking and slicing coconuts, which in the Philippines later became a weapon during the revolts against the Spanish colonists in the 19th century, and to this day is a legitimate weapon in Filipino Martial Arts.